jakeberg/resume/Resume.md

 - Still getting experience with DevOps: GitHub actions.
 - “Jake exceeds [expectations] on delivery and communication”
 - “Takes initiative to assign work to himself, write user stories when they don’t exist” “asks appropriate questions when necessary”
-- “Communicates well with his team
+- “Communicates well with his team"

 Q1 21: